Grande-Omega-Skins/Grande-Omega-Skins/README.md

 ## Skin Installation

 Before continuing, make sure you've completed all the steps in [Requirements Installation](#requirements-installation).

+**Note:** Your skin might have a different installation process.
+Please check the README.md of the skin before continuing.

 1. Find a skin you want to use, see the skins supported by us above.